-- expectancy between the least deprived and most deprived communities are: • circulatory diseases (27% of the gap for - males and 24% of the female gap). - cancers (16% of the gap for males and 15% of the female gap). - Bowel cancer screening coverage in 60-74 year olds is lower than the national average - at 69%, with an inequalities gap between GP practices of 18%. - Just over half 53.6% of people in Telford and Wrekin have their cancers diagnosed early and the national commitment is to increase this to 75% by 2028.
+- The top three causes of the gap in life expectancy between the least deprived and most deprived communities are: - circulatory diseases (27% of the gap for males and 24% of the female gap). - cancers (16% of the gap for males and 15% of the female gap). - respiratory diseases (9% of the gap for males and 12% of the female gap). - Bowel cancer screening coverage in 60-74 year olds is lower than the national average at 69%, with an inequalities gap between GP practices of 18%. - Just over half 53.6% of people in Telford and Wrekin have their cancers diagnosed early and the national commitment is to increase this to 75% by 2028.